-If you’ve done any serious remodelling work on your home, then it’s likely you’ve been met with the signs of water infiltration in some aspect: rotting wood or sheathing, soaked insulation as well as mould and mildew growth.
+If you’ve done any serious remodelling work on your home, then it’s likely you’ve been met with the signs of water infiltration in some aspect: rotting wood, soaked insulation as well as mould and mildew growth.
 Notably, these signs can be recognized around a poorly or improperly installed window.

 Correctly sealing windows so that they are both airtight and watertight is incredibly important for maintaining a comfortable indoor temperature as well as avoiding issues like heightened energy costs, as well as health risks.